ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

      +   bar
          ) where

-   insted of just 1 line
+   now we can do this in 1 line

    .. code-block:: diff